 Inserting Nodes to a doubly-linked list:- The addNode() function adds new nodes to the list.
-First, it is checked if the head is null; it inserts the node as the head.
-If the head is not null, the new node is inserted at the end of the list.
-The new node’s previous pointer now points to the tail, and the new node itself becomes the tail.
+Firstly, it checks if the head is null; it inserts the node as the head.
+If the head is not null, new node attaches to the end of the list.
+Lastly, the new node’s previous pointer now points to the tail, and the new node itself becomes the tail.

 Deleteing items from the Doubly Linked List: